So you’re looking to learn how to shoot a recurve bow.

-Archery is beginning to make a comeback as a modern sport, and not merely because of the olympics.
+Archery is making a comeback as a modern sport, and not merely due to the olympics.
 Kids, teens, and adults are buying recurve and compound bows and shooting at their local archery ranges, parks, camps, and backyards.

 *An important note, this guide was written using a right-handed shooter to demonstrate.
 If you are left-handed, simply reverse any mention of “right” to “left”, and any mention of “left” to “right”.